amalgam8/amalgam8.github.io/_docs/1-demo/bookinfo.md

 * After fixing the bugs exposed by systematic resilience testing, we will gradually rollout a new version `reviews v3` similar to a canary rollout.

+## Ensure that the Amalgam8 Control Plane is deployed

+If not done already, deploy the [Amalgam8 Control Plane](https://www.amalgam8.io/docs/demo/setup/).

 ## Deploy the App

 The commands to deploy the bookinfo demo application for different